RizkyDave/Semaphoreify/README.md

 # 🚩 Introduction

-<p>Semaphoreify is a mobile app that converts text into numbers using semaphore code.</p>
+<p>Semaphoreify is a mobile app that converts text into numbers using semaphore code.
-<p>Semaphore code is a visual communication system that uses flags to represent letters and numbers. </p>
+Semaphore code is a visual communication system that uses flags to represent letters and numbers. </p>
-<p>Semaphoreify is a great way to send messages in a fun and unique way.
+Semaphoreify is a great way to send messages in a fun and unique way.
 It is also a great way to learn about semaphore code.</p>